German publisher Axel Springer to acquire U.S. news website Politico | Business

 Axel Springer said on Thursday it will acquire U.S political news website Politico, as the German publisher stitches together a global network of digital news operations.

 The companies did not disclose the terms of the deal, but the New York Times reported https://nyti.ms/3DkIyy8 last week that Politico could be sold for $1 billion in a potential deal with Axel Springer.
-Springer declined to comment on deal terms, while Politico was not immediately available to comment.
+Springer CEO Mathias Doepfner told German news outlet Handelsblatt that Politico is its biggest investment ever, without mentioning the price.
+Politico was not immediately available for comment.

 The deal, in which Springer will also buy the remaining 50% share of its joint venture Politico Europe, follows its 2015 deal to buy Business Insider and a 2020 deal to buy a majority stake in business newsletter platform Morning Brew.
 Robert Allbritton, the owner of Politico, will continue as the publisher of the website following the deal, which is expected to close by end of this year.